Outcome: Alternative lifestyles

-Smokey, sadly, as a result of her treatment, was very suspicious and scared of people and proved extremely challenging to care for in the homing centre.
+Smokey appeared very scared of people and proved extremely challenging to care for in the homing centre.
 She hid and if anyone came near, she launched an attack.

 This video shows how scared Smokey was when she first arrived in the homing centre:

-The staff were fortunate to have a reasonable history of Smokey’s previous life.
-They believed that she had come from a pet cat mother and may have been well socialised with people as a kitten.
-They knew that Smokey needed a different environment within which to heal and for them to fully understand the long-term implications of her experiences in her last home.
+The staff believed, based on Smokey’s history, that she had come from a pet cat mother and may have been well socialised with people in the breeder’s home.
+They knew that Smokey needed a different environment for them to fully understand the long-term implications of her experiences in her last home.
 They decided to put her into the foster care of someone with experience, skill and the necessary training, to give Smokey the kind of hands-off care she needed.
 They had to be sure that Smokey was capable of adjusting to be a happy and safe family pet.
 If this wasn’t going to be the case, foster care would at least establish more accurately what could be done for her.

 The foster carer, Kim, wanted to give Smokey the time to dictate her own pace of adjusting to her new life without confinement, and hopefully to rebuild her trust in people.
 Kim made no attempts to interact with Smokey, allowing her to explore one room and then, in her own time, the rest of the house.
 Smokey ambushed Kim and her husband frequently, grabbing at their feet and ankles, often with fearsome facial expressions and accompanying hisses and growls.
 With great compassion and understanding, they carried on with the day to day business of living.